actions/checkout/README.md

     # Number of commits to fetch.
 0 indicates all history for all branches and tags.
     # Default: 1
     fetch-depth: ''

+    # Whether to fetch tags, even if fetch-depth > 0.
+    # Default: false
+    fetch-tags: ''

     # Whether to download Git-LFS files
     # Default: false
     lfs: ''